icons8/free/README.md

 * `3` Failed

 ### <a name="DataFieldType"></a>DataFieldType Enum
-text generation type _//Lunacy Specific_
+Defines the type of generated text. _//Lunacy Specific_

 * `0` Unknown
 * `1` FullName